RamjetAnvil/padrone/README.md

 ## How to install

 - Clone the repo and go the `server` folder and build a jar with `sbt assembly`.
-- Copy the `application.conf` and fill in your Steam/Itch/Oculus server keys.
+- Copy the `example-application.conf` and fill in your Steam/Itch/Oculus server keys.
-- Put the `application.conf` in the same directory as the jar or put it in the `src/main/resources` folder.
+- Put the `application.conf` in the same directory as the jar or put it in the `src/main/resources` folder before creating an assembly.
-- Start with `java -jar server.jar`
+- Start the server with `java -jar server.jar`
 - Make sure to use another webserver to provide HTTPS and redirect the requests to this server.